TomasVotruba/tomasvotruba.com/packages/blog/config/data/2019/2019-08-05-standalone-symfony-event-dispatcher-from-the-scratch.md

 - understand basic Event workflow
 - know what EventDispatcher and EventSubscriber are for
-- and know how to pass parameters via Event object
+- and know-how to pass parameters via the Event object

 ### Where to go next?

 Still hungry for knowledge?
-Go check [Symfony documentation](http://symfony.com/doc/current/components/event_dispatcher.html) then.
+Check [Symfony documentation](http://symfony.com/doc/current/components/event_dispatcher.html) then.

-But remember: **practise is the best teacher**.
+But remember: ** practice is the best teacher**.

 <br><br>